Application for Membership

 Applications for CAIS provisional membership are due to the CAIS office September 25 of each year.
 After a school submits its membership application, an initial visit is conducted in the fall by two members of the CAIS Board of Directors.
 The duration of the visit is dependent on the status of the school, gleaned from the application documents, but generally lasts no longer than half a day.
 If the school meets the CAIS standards set forth in the Provisional Membership Visit Report, the school will be granted provisional membership in the Association.

 A school that receives provisional membership status becomes a candidate for full accreditation and membership in the Association.
 Evaluation and accreditation for full membership takes place in either the second or third full year of provisional membership.
 The school year following the year in which the application is received would constitute the first full year of provisional membership.
-For example, a school with an application approved in the fall of 2013 could receive full accreditation in either 2015-16--the first full year of provisional membership--or 2016-17--the second full year of provisional membership.
+For example, a school with an application approved in the fall of 2014 could receive full accreditation in either 2016-17--the first full year of provisional membership--or 2017-18--the second full year of provisional membership.

 A provisional member school is eligible to attend the array of events that CAIS sponsors to promote the professional development of its teachers and administrators.

-Please click on the following link to download a membership application.
+Please click here to obtain the CAIS membership application.